piedoom/doomy.org/content/2025-09-08-bevys-fifth-birthday/index.md

 This opens up some intriging possibilities, including my nascient interest in physical modeling.
 Generative, physics-driven audio offers far greater control when compared to simple sample playback; sounds can be adjusted based on their physical model's properties.

 I've provided an example sandbox which implements a simple [*Karplus-Strong*](https://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) synthesizer - a *very* simple physical model of an idealized stringed instrument.
 Use the left mouse to create rectangles.
 A ball[^balls] will pop out regularly, and create a tone for each rectangle it hits, taking into consideration the rectangle's size as a physical parameter to calculate the resulting pitch.
 Use the right mouse to remove rectangles.
-Press "R" to reset the simulation.
+Press "R" to reset the simulation[^sim].

 *Nothing* here is sampled - it's all generated in real time.